HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ## Example: Tensorboard

-`tensorboard --logdir=runs  --port=9999 serve`
+- The command `tensorboard --logdir=runs  --port=9999 serve`
 - Opens a connection on port 9999... *OF THE SUPERCOMPUTER*.
+- This port is behind the firewall.
+You can't access it directly...
-- We need to do something else: SSH PORT FORWARDING
+- We need to do bypass the firewall 🏴‍☠️
+  - SSH PORT FORWARDING

 ---